R35007/Mock-Server/README.md

     "statusCode": 200, // in number between 100 to 600
     "mockFirst": false, // If true, It sends the mock first else try to fetch first.
+    "middlewares": ["_IterateResponse"], // list of middleware names and methods to be called "ignoreMiddlewareWrappers": false, // !Be cautious : If true it wont add any helper middleware wrappers.
+If true providing a middleware is must and no use of any other config like mock, fetch, predefined middlewares etc...
-    "middlewares": ["_IterateResponse"], // list of middleware names and methods to be called "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.
+    "fetch": "./myFile.json", // this path will be relative to `config.root` "fetchCount": 5, // Set to -1 to fetch infinite times.
     "mock": [{ "name": "foo" }, { "name": "bar" }],